PrincetonUniversity/job_defense_shield/docs/setup.md

 ## Troubleshooting the Installation

-Make sure you are using the right `python`.
+Make sure you are using the `python` in the isolated environment.
 All three commands below should run successfully:

 ```
-$ python -c "import sys; print(sys.version)"
+$ python --version
 $ python -c "import pandas; print(pandas.__version__)"
 $ python -c "import pyyaml; print(pyyaml.__version__)"
 ```